-Next, we conduct the experiments by using TBR loss on ResNet-34$\rightarrow$ResNet-18.
-From Table \ref{tab:teacher-bounded-loss}, comparing to the baseline (the first row), TBR loss does yield performance gains +0.1 AP and +0.2 AP$_{75}$ when using proper threshold $\varepsilon=0.1$.
-However, this performance improvement of the TBR loss is quite limited, because it can only use the coarse bounding box representation, which does not contain any localization uncertainty information of the detector.
-On the contrary, our LD directly produces 36.3 AP and 39.1 AP$_{75}$, since it utilizes the general distribution of bounding box which contains valuable location knowledge.
-From Figs. \ref{fig:main-detection} and \ref{fig:detection}, our LD makes the detected boxes become more accurate, and significantly improves localization qualities of redundant boxes that are easier to be suppressed by default NMS.
+where $\mathcal{B}^{s}$ and $\mathcal{B}^{t}$ denote the predicted boxes of student and teacher respectively, $\mathcal{B}^{gt}$ denotes the ground truth boxes, $\varepsilon$ is a predefined margin, and $\mathcal{L}_\text{reg}$ represents the GIoU loss \cite{giou}.
+Here, only the main distillation region is adopted.
+From Table \ref{tab3b}, TBR loss does yield performance gains (+0.4 AP and +0.7 AP$_{75}$) when using proper threshold $\varepsilon=0.1$ in Eqn. \eqref{eq:tbr}.
+However, it uses the coarse bbox representation, which does not contain any localization uncertainty information of the detector, leading to sub-optimal results.
+On the contrary, our LD directly produces 41.1 AP and 44.9 AP$_{75}$, since it utilizes the probability distribution of bbox which contains rich localization knowledge.

+\myPara{Various $\gamma$ in VLR.} The newly introduced VLR has the parameter $\gamma$ which controls the range of VLR.
+As shown in Table \ref{tab3c}, AP is stable when $\gamma$ ranges from 0 to 0.5.
+The variation in AP in this range is around 0.1.
+As $\gamma$ increases, the VLR gradually shrinks to empty.
+The performance also gradually drops to 41.1, \ie, conducting LD on the main distillation region only.
+The sensitivity analysis experiments on the parameter $\gamma$ indicate that conducting LD on the VLR has a positive effect on performance.
+In the rest experiments, we set $\gamma$ to 0.25 for simplicity.